 However, it’s a small price to pay for the perfect eyes I have today.

-It’s been two years (November 2019) since my Lasek operation and my eyes are perfect.
+It’s been a few years since my Lasek operation and my eyes are perfect.

 I was given the below medication and eye drops that had to be taken religiously.